Programs / Diploma / Hospitality Operations

 • Property management systems (PMS)

-• Handling complaints and recovery
+• Guest experience and complaint recovery

-• Concierge and guest services
+• Concierge and guest services standards

-Module 3 · Food & Beverage
+Food & Beverage Operations

 • Restaurant service standards